Maine Court Records

 The following specific information is included in a Maine arrest record:

-- A physical description of the arrested individual(height,weight,sex, visible tattoos,race)
+- A physical description of the arrested individual(height,weight, sex, visible tattoos,race)

-- the arrest's date, time, and location
+- The arrest date, time, and location

 How Long Do Arrests Stay on Your Record in Maine?

 In Maine, an arrest record remains indefinitely on an individual's criminal record.
 Nonetheless, there is a mechanism for an individual to restrict who can view their criminal history.
 This procedure is called "sealing".
 Eligible persons can petition the court to seal their records after a stipulated time.
 Expungement may also restrict access to arrest and other criminal records.
-Nevertheless, unlike other states, Maine only provides a brief window to erasure specific types of crimes.
+However, unlike other states, Maine only provides a brief window to erase specific types of crimes.

 Expunge an Arrest Record in Maine